The Search Service supports the creation of specially purposed indexes for Full Text Search.

-Data Service: Uses the DCP protocol to stream data-mutations as batches from the producer to multiple consumers instantiated across the search nodes.
+The Data Service uses the DCP protocol to stream data-mutations as batches; from the producer to multiple consumers (vBuckets), instantiated across the search nodes.

-Search Service: When a search index is created, the number of partitions chosen for the index directly represents the number of DCP consumers created across all search nodes.
-Each index partition covers a certain number of the bucket partitions.
-For example, if the number of bucket partitions is 120 (vbuckets), and the number of index partitions chosen is 6, each index partition holds data from 20 vbuckets.
+When a search index is created by means of the Search Service, search-index data-handling for the vBuckets is divided equally among the established search-index partitions.
+For example, if the number of vBuckets is 120, and the number of search-index partitions chosen is 6, each search-index partition holds data for 20 vbuckets.

-For extensive details on how to use the service, see Full Text Search: Fundamentals.
+For extensive information on how to use the service, see Full Text Search: Fundamentals.